BXPlus/XCoin/reports/week5.md

 Next week I will complete wallet and transaction with functions implemented with keys.

 @Kevin Messali
+This week I started to implement a very naive way of synchronizing the blockchain using the header first sync manner.
+I added it on the new implementation of the network connection protocol called gRPC.
+Next week I will finalize the header sync and make it production ready.
 @Thang Long VU

 This week: